-Disable features when Specifies the lower limit of remaining battery life by moving the slider bar.
-If the remaining battery life falls below the setting, the Sleep and Charge function will be stopped.
+Specifies the lower limit of remaining battery life the battery level by moving the slider bar.
+If the remaining battery reaches life falls below the setting, the Sleep and Charge function will be stopped.
 This setting is only available when the Function under Battery Mode is enabled.